nkb-bd/wp-plugin-matrix/README.md

 ### Plugin Renamer

-The plugin includes a simple PHP script that makes it easy to set up a new plugin by renaming all namespaces, prefixes, and constants to match your plugin name:
+The plugin includes a simple PHP script that makes it easy to set up a new plugin by renaming all namespaces, prefixes, and constants to match your plugin name.
+This script works without requiring any external dependencies:

 ```bash
 # Run the renamer script